bondxue/Collaboration-and-Competition-with-Deep-Reinforcement-Learning/README.md

 + `model.py` - file that contains the deep neural networks (DNN) architectures used by the agent
 + `checkpoint_actor.pth` and `checkpoint_critic.pth` - files that with saved DNN’s weights, that solved the environment.

+### Project Approach
+The notebook `Tennis.ipynb` contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
+Our solution uses a Multi-agent Deep Deterministic Policy Gradient (DDPG) approach with experience replay.
+The detailed implementation are shown in `report.pdf`.